hydroper/as3parser/docs/working-with-mxml.md

 }
 ```

 The nodes used for ECMAScript for XML (E4X) and MXML are distinct.
-For example, MXML uses `MxmlElement` instead of `XmlElement`, and `MxmlContent` instead of `XmlElementContent`.
+For example, MXML uses `MxmlElement` instead of `XmlElement`, and `MxmlContent` instead of `XmlContent`.

 ## Qualified names